proudcloud/clouduino/example/README.md

 # Uploading Sketches to Clouduino using Arduino IDE #
-1. Enter Flash mode by holding down the switch the first 3 seconds upon connecting Clouduino to a USB port on your device.
+1. Enter Flash mode by toggling the switch to "Flash mode" the first 3 seconds upon connecting Clouduino to a USB port on your device.
+This mode allows sketches to be uploaded to your Clouduino.
+(For testers: Toggle switch for perfboard prototype, OMRON switch for PCB)
-2. Check the Port number.
+2. Check the Port number designated to your Clouduino.
     - For Windows: Find the COM Port number in the Device Manager
     - For MAC: Open terminal and type: "ls /dev/*"
     - For Linux: Open terminal and type: "ls /dev/tty*"